Class Selections 2013-2014

 First Hour Classes

-Do you know someone who might enjoy the pleasure of learning how to play the recorder?
-It can be very rewarding to embark on this new musical adventure.
-For those persons who do not read music we can help them start from step 1.
-It also helps the Chapter build our membership.
+Do you know someone who might enjoy learning how to play the recorder?
+We strive to work with beginners in a stress-free environment that can be very rewarding to someone embarking on this new musical adventure.
+Learn a few fundamental notes and you’ll be playing simple melodies relatively soon.
+Knowing how to read music is not required, since for those persons who do not read music, we can help them start from step one.
+You also help our Chapter towards building our membership.
 Bring a friend!

 Our goal in this class is to become more comfortable with our recorders and gain more enjoyment from playing.
-By working on technical exercises we will improve fingering fluency and tone production as well as rhythmic confidence.
-Playing 3- and 4-part ensemble music will help us learn to listen to ourselves and others as we make music together.
-Switching instruments will provide a chance to become more proficient on the second fingering or to develop skill on a third/fourth instrument.
+By working on technical exercises we will become more familiar with higher notes and improve fingering fluency, tone production and rhythmic confidence.
+Playing 3- and 4-part ensemble music will help us learn to listen to ourselves and adjust to others as we make music together.
+The class also provides an opportunity to learn the second recorder fingering and/or develop skill on a recorder of a different size.

-We will be working on 3-, 4-, and 5-part music to develop increased facility on all recorders as well as the ability to play syncopations and suspensions without losing the beat or your place in the music.
+Comfort with Sight reading, alto up, interesting rhythms and good ensemble playing will be some of our goals this year.
+We’ll be using Soprano, Alto, Tenor and Bass.
+We will work on 3-, 4-, and 5-part music to develop increased facility on all recorders as well as the ability to play syncopations and suspensions without losing the beat or your place in the music.
+Those interested will have plenty of opportunity to work on reading bass clef.

 Requirements: For this class playing SATB instruments at an advanced level is required.
-Switching instruments from one piece to the next is expected, as well the ability to sight read, double tongue, play alto up, and use alternate fingering.
+Switching instruments from one piece to the next is expected, as well the ability to sight read, double tongue and play alto up.

-We will utilize multi-part music to develop ensemble skills with emphasis on complex articulations, phrasing, and rhythms.
+We will utilize multi-part music, including pieces by Will Ayton, to develop ensemble skills with emphasis on complex articulations, phrasing, and rhythms.

 Second Hour Classes